atolab/zenoh-web/content/blog/2024-10-21-zenoh-firesong.md

 ## Access Control

 For Zenoh 1.0.0, we are happy to share that we have added support for TLS and user/password authentication methods as means to identify access control subjects, as relying solely on interface names to identify subjects quickly reaches its limits.
-This addition introduced the need for a way to describe subjects as combinations of multiple attributes of different types (interface, certificate, common name and/or username).
+This addition introduced the need for a way to describe subjects as combinations of multiple attributes of different types (interface, certificate common name, and/or username).
 We have addressed this need by reworking the ACL configuration format, making it modular by isolating the `rules` from the `subjects`.
 This allows the combination of subject attributes, while also avoiding the need to duplicate subject or rule configurations by adding the `policies` list.